tfogo/go-chess-example/README.md

 - `main.go`: `main()` does three things:
     1. calls a function to connect to MongoDB,
     2. calls a function to start a change stream to watch the `chess.games` collection,
-    3. Defines three routes and starts an http server.
+    3. Defines two routes and starts an http server.

     The server handles two routes: